byu-cpe/ecen520_student/mmcm/mmcm.md

 ## Testbench

-Create a top-level testbench that simulates your design.
+Create a top-level testbench named `mmcm_top_tb.sv` that simulates your design.
 This testbench should demonstrate e your clocking, counter circuits, seven segment display and mux are all working properly.
 This testbench is relatively simple and should just issue a reset signal, wait for the MMCMs to lock, and run for long enough to demonstrate the proper operation of all the clocks and counters.
 Create a makefile rule `sim_mmcm` that performs this simulation from the command line.